blazingdrummer/BakedModpack/README.md

     - added a notice about modifying the pack
     - added section headers to **Disclaimers**

-TODO: `v2.2.3`
+`v2.2.4`

+  - removed ShowDeathCause
+    - was causing certain setups to hang when closing to desktop
   - added PocketPrinter v1.1.0
-  - [ ] added bleeding-edge DebugToolkit; remove this before main release
+    - *Shoutout to Sciman101 for working with me to balance this mod and resolve issues*
-  - disabled OrderedItems due to current UI issue
+  - removed OrderedItems due to current UI issue
+    - [GitHub link](https://github.com/blazingdrummer/BakedModpack/issues/2): OrderedItems currently causes the top inventory bar to improperly display items at times
+    - currently working with the author to hopefully reach a solution
   - updated HarbTweaks to v1.3.0
   - updated TheSurgeon to v1.4.2
   - disabled the chat function for ScannerPlusOne
     - this option tended to spam the chat when you had low equipment cooldown
     - scanner icons are still color-coded, so learning the colors shouldn't be too hard
   - updated LunarCoinShareOnPickup to v3.6.1
-  - added RestackShrineBehaviour v2.0.1
+  - added GiganticAmethyst v1.1.1
+    - *Shoutout to Rico for working with me to balance this mod*
+  - updated StartingItemsGUI to v1.1.3
+    - increased prices slightly; based on average run yield and balanced around Consumable mode
-  - added ItemDropList v1.1.1
+  - added ItemDropList v1.1.2
+    - this mod will be disabled in-game by default to prevent mass confusion; you can enable it in-game using its menu button
+    - *Shoutout to Phedg1 for working with me to make these compatible with modpack default configurations and changing his config system to work with r2modman's editor*